 If there’s one thing I cannot stand, it is clutter.
 In our home, every item has a place and should remain in said space any time it’s not in use.
 I adore my label maker, and have containers for my containers.
 That is just the way it is.
 I’m also a huge proponent in leaving no space unused–especially important for those of you, like us, who live in a very small apartment or home.
 Space is sacred, and there’s just no extra room for clutter.

-That is why I fell in love with these custom over-the-door closet systems.
+That is why I fell in love with these custom door closet storage systems.

 I’ve seen several similar (and less expensive) options at Target, Walmart, and Wayfair, but what drew me to this version from the Container Store was its endless customizations.
 We purchased a version for our bedroom closet and one for our walk-in “everything else” closet.

-CLOSET 2 – PAPER PRODUCTS & MEDICAL SUPPLIES
+CLOSET DOOR STORAGE #2 – PAPER PRODUCTS & MEDICAL SUPPLIES

 Depending on which options you choose, the thickness can vary.
 Regardless, you’re only looking at a few inches of space (meaning, you shouldn’t have any trouble closing your door the whole way).
 Also, the options you choose may vary based on what you plan to store.
 For example, you’ll notice in our Closet 2 option above, we’re storing medical supplies.
 These are typically smaller items with a tendency to slip through cracks (e.g. pills, extra dental floss/toothbrushes, etc.).
 For us, the mesh option was the best choice as it prevents the possibility of anything falling out.